-Although we do everything in our power to prevent it, this may still occur in a very few cases.
-You can be assured that our figures are in line with what occurs all over the world.
+Although we do everything in our power to prevent it, this may still occur.
+In fact we recognise that a few patients will die during this surgery.
+You can be assured that this is in line with what occurs all over the world.